-You may have recently changed the oil in your car, truck, or SUV and thought you did everything right.
-Then you turned on the vehicle only to watch white smoke belch out from the exhaust pipe.
-You know that’s not normal, but you don’t know the cause, which is why you are here.
+You may have recently changed the oil in your car, truck, or SUV, feeling confident that you followed all the correct steps.
+Then when you turned on the vehicle you were greeted by an unsettling sight: white smoke billowing from the exhaust pipe.
+You know that’s not normal, but the root cause remains a mystery, prompting your presence here.
 You ask, why is my car blowing white smoke after an oil change?
 Well, there are many reasons for white smoke.
 What you need to know right now is that the white smoke coming from the exhaust needs to be fixed as soon as possible.

 Let’s get to the bottom of this!